brimdata/zed/docs/zed/README.md

 underlying data objects thereby allowing time travel to work in the face of deletes.

+If the -where flag is specified, delete will remove all values for which the provided filter expression is true.
+The filter expression must be single comparison against the pool key using <, <=, > or >= (e.g., -where 'ts <= now() - 3h').

 > A vacuum command to delete permanently from a pool is under development.

 ### 2.5 Drop